 9.0 Application Filing Timeline

-The following timeline illustrates the various CPUC and staff, PA, and stakeholder activities and timeframes to implement the proposed four-year portfolio cycle.
+The following timeline illustrates the various CPUC and staff, PA, and stakeholder activities and timeframes to implement the proposed four-year portfolio cycle commencing in 2026 (except as noted in Section 10.0).

 10.0 Transition Recommendations

-The working group recommends that this new application process start in 2026 to accommodate the end of the existing business plan cycle.
+The working group recommends that this new application process start in 2026 to accommodate the end of the existing Rolling Portfolio and Business Plan cycle.
 Additionally, this will provide PAs the opportunity to ramp up to majority 3rd party design and delivery of EE activities.

 As shown in the application timeline in section 9.0, a guidance decision would occur at the end of 2023.
 PAs would develop their applications throughout 2024 and submit late 2024.
 The remainder of 2024 and 2025 would provide sufficient time for the application to be considered with approval expected near the end of 2025.